Vasaeleth

-Vasaeleth is a death metal band formed in 2008.
-It is a collaboration between Atlanta, Georgia-based multi-instrumentalist O.A. and Dallas, Texas-based drummer Antinom.
+Vasaeleth is an American death metal band formed in 2008.
+It is a collaboration between Atlanta-based multi-instrumentalist O.A. and Dallas-based drummer Antinom.
 The band is influenced by old school death metal bands such as Incantation, Immolation, Rottrevore, Demoncy, and Nihilist.

 Background

 Before founding Vasaeleth, O.A. and Antinom have known each other for over six years from their work in other projects, including Legions of Astaroth and Dagon, respectively.
 Despite the distance between Georgia and Texas, O.A. and Antinom, ended up performing at common concerts and festivals quite often and have stayed in frequent contact ever since.
 O.A. and Antinom formed Vasaeleth due to their desires to work with atmospheres and themes not found in their respective other projects.